aadarshk81/Appointy_Tech_Task/Task2/README.txt

-1. In terminal run "go run server.go"
+1. In terminal run "go run Server.go"
-2. In another terminal run "go run client.go" to run the get/post method, searching, etc.
+2. In another terminal run "go run Client.go" to run the get/post method, searching, etc.
 3. URL are as follows: